sourcegraph/about/blogposts/introducing-sourcegraph-server-2-6.md

 Changes to most site configuration options are now automatically detected and no longer require a server restart.
 After pressing Save on the site admin configuration page, the changes will take effect immediately (for most settings--if you need to restart to apply the changes, you'll see a notice).
 This makes it easier to configure Sourcegraph to search repositories on your code hosts (GitHub, GitHub Enterprise, GitLab, Bitbucket Server, AWS CodeCommit, and any other Git-based code host) without restarting the server.

-See the [changelog](/changelog#configuration-changes) for a complete list of improvements we’ve made to configuration.

 ## Language search filter

 Now, you can filter search results by programming language with the `lang:` filter.
 For example, use [`test lang:yaml`](https://sourcegraph.com/search?q=repogroup:sample+lang:yaml+test) for files containing `test` in YAML files, or `import lang:python` for [`import` statements in Python files](https://sourcegraph.com/search?q=repogroup:sample+lang:python+import).